plediii/route53-controller/README.md

 By default, the *public IP* of  each EC2 instance will be inserted into the record set.
 However, if the **PrivateIP** attribute is present and `true`, then the *private IPs* will be used instead.

-The **Region** attribute specified the AWS region in which to find the instances.
+The **Region** attribute specifies the AWS region in which to find the instances.
 Only *one* region may be specified per *instance description*.
 If the record set must include IPs of instances from different regions, then *multiple* instance descriptions must be used.

 The **Filters** attribute is an array of descriptions of which EC2 instances will be included in the new value of the route53 record set.
 The filters will be used directly in an `ec2.describeInstances` operation without modification.
 See the [describeInstances API documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#describeInstances-property)